LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Core/Mental/Major/UnknowingPawn.md

 # Mastery of the Unknowing Pawn

-*Adage #32: A predictable enemy is a reliable friend.*
+*Axiom #32: A predictable enemy is a reliable friend.*
--- 88 Adages for the Adventurous Aetherborn
+-- 88 Axioms for the Adventurous Aetherborn

 Benefit:
 When Scheming, the character upgrades their Progress Action by 1.
 Alternatively, they may choose to make the Sheme count against the original Project's Redundancy by 1 more than usual, and their Scheme may still succeed if this causes the original Project to collapse.